SaikumarPole/About/README.md

 - 👋 Hi, I’m @Pole-Saikumar
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Web Technologies and Competative Programming
+- 🌱 I’m currently learning Web3 and blockchain

 <!---
 Pole-Saikumar/Pole-Saikumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.